jywu20/Notes/Linguistics/general-linguistics/methodology/basic-linguistic-theory.md

 # 2

+There are no key points.
+The chapter is worth a thorough reading.

 ## 2.3

 Does everyone have the intuition that *i* is associated with short distance, and *u* is associated with long distance, and *a* is associated with mid-distance?

+# 2.6

+Useful reading list